 This snack is just about 120 calories per serving and provides 6 grams of protein, which is compelling in and of itself, but what we also love the fact that it's upcycled fruit.
 What does that mean, exactly?

 As the name suggests, the dried fruit actually comes from "ugly fruit," which is typically thrown out because we're less apt to buy fresh fruit that isn't aesthetically pleasing.

-Per serving (Beets): 140 calories, 0 grams fat (0 grams saturated fat), 260 milligrams sodium, 29 grams carbohydrates (8 grams fiber, 15 grams sugar, 0 grams added sugar), 4 grams protein
+Per serving (Fuji and Reds Apple): 110 calories, 0 grams fat (0 grams saturated fat), 0 milligrams sodium, 27 grams carbohydrates (4 grams fiber, 20 grams sugar, 0 grams added sugar), 0 grams protein

-Aside from being high in fiber, they're also very simply made, i.e. include minimal ingredients — only sea salt is added.
+You'll get 4 grams of fiber in each serving of these dried apple chips.
+Aside from being high in fiber, they're also very simply made, i.e. include minimal ingredients — only apples.

 Per serving (Dark Chocolate Cherry): 100 calories, 5 grams fat (1 gram saturated fat), 45 milligrams sodium, 16 grams carbohydrates (5 grams fiber, 3 grams sugar, 2 grams added sugar), 3 grams protein

 They also provide 1,000 milligrams of omega-3s, which is about 60 percent of the daily value of alpha-linolenic acid (ALA).
-Omega-3s have a variety of health benefits from boosting our mood to keeping our mind sharp.
+Omega-3s have a variety of health benefits, like supporting our mood and brain health.

-Per serving (Sea Salt & Vinegar): 60 calories, 1 gram fat (0 grams saturated fat), 403 milligrams sodium, 5 grams carbohydrates (5 grams fiber, 0 grams sugar, 0 grams added sugar), 7 grams protein
+Per serving (Sea Salt & Vinegar): 60 calories, 1 gram fat (0 grams saturated fat), 403 milligrams sodium, 5 grams carbohydrates (5 grams fiber, 0 grams sugar), 7 grams protein

 Per 100 calories: